hieuvp/aws-certified-cloud-practitioner/cloud-concepts/understanding-cloud-economics/README.md

 ![AWS Budgets](assets/aws-budgets.png)

 > AWS Budgets provides you with the ability to quickly set custom budgets
-> that will alert you if you exceed (or are forecasted to exceed) your budget,
+> <br />that will alert you if you exceed (or are forecasted to exceed) your budget,
-> making it easy to monitor your costs at scale.
+> <br />making it easy to monitor your costs at scale.

 <br />